padraigfl/videojs-react/README.md

 ## Todo

-Only import videojs if needed, as it's huge and may be a global thing on a cdn
+Handle videojs importing as a fallback